swetha2507/brazilian-ecommerce-sql/README.md

 This project uses the Brazilian E-Commerce Public Dataset from Olist to perform data analysis using SQL and Python.
 The goal is to explore customer behavior, sales trends, and delivery performance using real-world e-commerce data.

-## Project Structure

-brazilian-ecommerce-sql/
-├── Data/ # Contains the raw CSV files from the dataset ├── queries/ # Folder for SQL query files
-├── load_data.py # Python script to load CSVs into a SQLite database ├── brazilian_ecommerce.db # SQLite database file created from the CSVs └── README.md # Project documentation

 ## Tools Used